 Corporate Knights Inc. is a Toronto-based publishing and research firm, comprising a quarterly sustainable business magazine and a research division that produces rankings and financial product ratings based on corporate sustainability performance.
 Since 2005, Corporate Knights has produced the annual Global 100 index of the world’s most sustainable companies – an authoritative and widely-respected index of corporate sustainability performance.
 The Global 100 index is announced every year on the sidelines of the World Economic Forum in Davos.

-As one of the world’s largest circulation (147K+) magazines focused on the intersection of business and society, Corporate Knights is also a prominent brand in the clean capitalism media space.
+As the world’s largest circulating magazine focused on sustainability and responsible business, Corporate Knights is also a prominent brand in the clean capitalism media space.
 Their vision is to provide information empowering markets to foster a better world.

 What methodology does Corporate Knights use for the Global 100 index?